PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 - Advanced parameters > Webservice > Add / edit

+### Actions in the lisitngs (grids)

+**Delete action**

+If an element (category, attribute, feature ...) is associated with several shops, then if I delete it from the listing, it will be disassociated for the selected context(s) and deleted if the all shops context is selected.

+**Enable/disable**

+Work in progress

+**Position column**

+If the listing has a position column, then it should be displayed only in a specific shop context.
+Changing the position of a block is possible only in a specific shop context.

 ### Checkboxes

 Checkboxes are displayed in a specific shop context and in a group context <br/>